Adam-Jimenez/auddit/README.md

 (Read about how to create a Reddit application to get those).

 You also need to register an application on the Google OAuthv2 API.
 [Here's](https://developers.google.com/youtube/v3/guides/uploading_a_video) a guide.
+You need to put the resulting `client_secrets.json` in the root of the project.

 ## Running